-CPAEF received donations of preferred shares in Terrapin Mortgage Investment Corp.
-(TMIC).
+CPAEF received donations of \$80,000 worth of preferred shares in Terrapin Mortgage Investment Corp.
+(TMIC) which have been classified as externally restricted - endowment.
 TMIC is a fully integrated real estate mortgage lender and investment company based in Vancouver.
 TMIC's principal business activity is mortgage lending in BC and Alberta, primarily in first and second mortgages secured by residential and commercial real estate.

-These preferred shares of TMIC are not liquid and are subsequently recorded at cost.
+These preferred shares of TMIC are not liquid and the market value upon acquisition becomes the cost in subsequent years.
 These shares are redeemable only at the discretion of TMIC.
 In addition, dividends are payable at the discretion of the corporation.

-During the fiscal year, TMIC has issued dividends to CPAEF in the amount of \$7,691 (2019 - \$7,451) which were reinvested.
+During the fiscal year, TMIC has issued dividends to CPAEF in the amount of \$5,650 (2021 - \$6,632) which were reinvested.
+Dividends received from the Terrapin Mortgage Investment Corp.
+(TMIC) are not subject to external restrictions and may be used for any purpose.